gimenete/mocktokit/README.md

 - Inspect the state visually
 - Modify things (e.g. an issue) to trigger webhook events
 - Inspect a log of webhook events

+This also would lower the barrier to create [probot](https://github.com/probot/probot) applications.
+Initially you won't have to create a GitHub app, nor any webhook integration.
+You would be able to start writing your application and see a UI similar to github.com seeing the results of your code and the ability to interact with it and thus, triggering events to the probot application.